-A number of tips and tactics to offset price rises in your packaging supplies
+Offset price rises in your packaging

-The letter lands on your desk and you get that feeling of dread.
+The letter lands on your desk, and you get that feeling of dread.
 It looks like it is from a supplier, but it’s not an invoice.
-You open it slowly and sigh…
+You open it slowly and sigh.

 Another price increase.